American Molosser Association

 Serious faults: thin or weak neck, short, thick neck that would interfere with functional ability

-The shoulder blades are long, wide, and muscular.
+Shoulders: The shoulder blades are long, wide, and muscular.
 They are well laid back with the upper arm roughly equal in length to the shoulder blade and joins it at an apparent right angle.

 Serious faults: steep or loaded shoulders